kwodzicki/WxChallenge/README.md

      	This means that the normalized cumulative city score must be less than **10.0**.
 The following formula is then used to compute the bonus:

-     		-(norm_score / 10.0) + 1.5
+     		-(norm_score / 10.0) + 1.0

-     	The is no upper limit to the national consensus bonus
+     	The is no upper limit to the national consensus bonus and is scaled as standard deviations from national consensus.

 ### Excel Spreadsheet Files